mudkipAstronaut/CSCI4300_FinalProj/README.md

 Our database accessor (found in `database.php`) was based on the class assignment 13 but modified to fit our needs and our specific database.

+We used vanilla PHP and JavaScript to make the website.

 ## Folder Structure

 the main folder contains all the php files and forms.
 The `place_imgs` folder